 Below is information on how to handle mixed-content per browser:

-Beginning with v48, Chrome basically prevents you from allowing mixed content.
+Beginning with version 48, Chrome prevents you from allowing mixed content.
 You'd have to tamper with the inner workings of Chrome and make your browser less secure for all sites.
-This is obviously not advised.
+This is not advised.